Your shopping bag is empty.

 Project Mull Saris

-Project Mull is an initiative by Ssaha Works to promote handloom weaving of extremely fine handspun yarns.
-It is believed that muslin was one of the finest weaves to have ever been produced in India and this project aims to revive and promote Bengal Muslin
+Project Mull aims to promote handloom weaving of extremely fine handspun Muslin - one of the finest weaves to have been produced in India.
+This project aims to revive and promote Bengal Muslin

 Khadi Nex Saris